Be'eri: History

-Michele Bachmann was a volunteer at Be'eri in 1974.
+A sulfur deposit from Upper Pleistocene sandstone was discovered in the vicinity of Kibbutz Be'eri.

+Be'eri massacre

+Relations between Be'eri residents and Gazans were reportedly good.
+Bret Stephens noted that the kibbutz was "well known for its pro-peace sympathies", having a special fund to financially aid Gazans who worked in the kibbutz.
+Residents would also drive sick Palestinians to an oncology center in southern Israel.

+On 7 October 2023, Hamas militants infiltrated the kibbutz, took 32 people hostage and killed more than 100 people in their coordinated attacks across Israel that initiated the Gaza war.
+Relatives of some of those killed have demanded a probe into the potential deaths of some of these hostages from friendly fire, including one incident in which an Israeli tank fired at a house full of hostages.
+One of the hostages abducted from Be'eri was killed by Hamas, along with 5 other Israeli hostages, after 330 days in captivity.

+In the aftermath of the massacre, the kibbutz's population was evacuated.
+As of December 2024, some 200 residents had returned to Be'eri while hundreds more lived elsewhere in Israel, including many at kibbutz Hatzerim.
+It is hoped that the kibbutz will be fully rebuilt by August 2026.

 Economy

 Unlike many kibbutzim that have undergone privatization, Kibbutz Be'eri has retained the old cooperative model.
-The main source of income is the Be'eri printing company, which has an annual turnover of hundreds of millions of shekels.
+The main source of income is the Be'eri print company, which has an annual turnover of hundreds of millions of shekels.
 The company has expanded into package printing, online photo albums and professional marketing material for small businesses.
-It also owns a food tech company, Hinoman, which cultivates Mankai (Wolffia globosa), a nutrient-rich super-vegetable grown using sustainable hydroponics.
+It also owns a food tech company, Hinoman, which developed and cultivates superfood Mankai (Wolffia globosa) using hydroponics.

+The kibbutz grows jojoba and markets oil from the fruit to the cosmetics industry.
+Other sources of income are a boutique dairy that produces premium handmade cheese.

 Landmarks

 About four kilometers to the north lies the ANZAC Monument, commemorating the ANZAC soldiers who died in the Third Battle of Gaza in World War I.

-The Be'eri Forest with the Be'eri Badlands Nature Reserve within.

 Sports

-The kibbutz's basketball team, Hapoel Be'eri, plays in Liga Leumit.
+The kibbutz's basketball team, Hapoel Be'eri, plays in Liga Artzit.